iBit-Tech/Graveyard-Library/README.md

 If a pull request meets that criteria, I'll probably accept it :) I'm not going to leave you hanging like some other repository owners do, I'll either merge it or not merge it when possible.

 Recommended IDE: eclipse.
-If you use another IDE, please don't include any of it's auto-generated files in your PR :P The .gitignore should handle most of the major ones though.
+If you use another IDE, please don't include any of it's auto-generated files in your pull request :P The .gitignore should handle most of the major IDEs (IntelJ, Netbeans, etc), but if I forgot anything feel free to add it.